Better Homes and Gardens

 Determine any special food needs for your guests and plan accordingly.

 Make shopping list of perishables and nonperishables.
 Don't forget to include film, batteries, and beverages.

-If you are ordering a fresh turkey, do it now.
+If you are ordering a fresh

-Make a Thanksgiving to-do list, listing all the little things you feel must get done prior to Thanksgiving.
+to-do list, listing all the little things you feel must get done prior to Thanksgiving.
 Be sure to schedule time for each chore and indicate who will take care of that chore.

 Decide which china, glassware, and table linens you'll use.

 If tablecloths and napkins need to be cleaned or ironed, do it now.

 Once table settings have been decided, order a floral centerpiece or make plans to create your own.

 Two Weeks Ahead

 Make sure you have enough tables and chairs for your guests.